Last Updated on September 14, 2025 3:41:19 AM by Vivek Makwana

 Avoid applying for a credit card if your primary goal is to:

-- Show off a lifestyle you can’t afford
+- Show off a lifestyle that you cannot afford.

 Best Ways to Get a Credit Card Without Income Proof